-From 6 April 2026, Making Tax Digital (MTD) penalties for landlords will apply to anyone with gross property income over £10,000 annually.
+From 6 April 2026, Making Tax Digital (MTD) penalties for landlords will apply to anyone with qualifying income over £50,000 (the MTD-for-ITSA threshold from 6 April 2026, falling to £30,000 from 6 April 2027 and £20,000 from 6 April 2028) annually.
 Missing these new digital deadlines will trigger automatic fines under HMRC's points-based penalty system.

 Understanding the MTD penalties landlords face is essential for avoiding unnecessary costs.
 Unlike traditional self-assessment penalties, MTD introduces quarterly reporting requirements with their own penalty structure alongside the existing annual return obligations.